"Freedom from Fear" WWII OWI #46 Home Front Poster (Small Format Version) by Norman Rockwell (1943)

 Good to Very Good

 Rolled.
-Linen backed and restored.
-Prior to restoration the poster had tiny paper loss at the crossfolds and slight fine surface paper loss on the folds.
-It had two paper clip stains in the top border, one of which entered the top of the "U" of "OURS".
-Light restoration was done to the above defects.
+Linen backed.
+Prior to linen backing the poster had tiny paper loss at the cross folds and slight fine surface paper loss on the folds.
+It had two paper clip stains in the top border, one of which entered the top of the "U" of "OURS”, one other paper clip stain on bottom near the “R” in “FREEDOM”.
+This was linen backed in the European style, which includes no restoration of the above defects.

 Tags: WWII Home Front OWI